 Backpacking tents fall into two categories: freestanding and non-freestanding.
+Freestanding tents use included poles.
+They do not need to be attached to anything to maintain their shape.
+Non-freestanding tents need to be staked out to maintain their shape.
 The ideal tent design for your trip depends on the climate, the type of ground you’re camping on, how often you plan to use it, personal preference, and more.
 This guide outlines the pros and cons of freestanding vs non-freestanding tents to help you decide which is best for your style of camping.
+We’ll cover weight, ventilation, weather protection, ease of setup, interior space, and more.

 What is a Freestanding Tent?

-Freestanding tents hold their shape without needing to be staked out or tied to anything for support.
-They can be picked up and moved around without collapsing on themselves.
-Freestanding tents get their structure from the included tent pole(s).
+Freestanding tents get their structure from an included tent pole.
+They maintain their shape without needing to be staked out or tied to anything for support.
+They can be picked up and moved around.

 Generally, freestanding tents are double-wall.
 This means they have a separate rainfly that attaches over the tent inner.
 Some models are single wall, meaning the tent is one piece made of a single layer.